Near Roma in Starr County, Texas — The American South (West South Central)

 Erected 1936 by State of Texas.
 (Marker Number 3405.)

 Location.
 26° 27.626′ N, 99° 1.78′ W. Marker is near Roma, Texas, in Starr County.
 Marker is at the intersection of North Grant Street (U.S. 83) and Loma Blanca Road, on the right when traveling north on North Grant Street.
+Marker is located in a pull-out, on the east side of the road, at this intersection, about 3 miles north of Roma.
 Touch for map.
-Marker is located in a pull-out, on the east side of the road, at this intersection, about 3 miles north of Roma.
 Marker is in this post office area: Roma TX 78584, United States of America.
+Touch for directions.